copyright©2025

 “I want to return to Carlow,” I told him as we drove toward Enniscorthy.
 “Tomorrow I’ll look for a place to live, and a job.”
 He nodded, promising to help.

-And so our fragile, foolish romance ended as suddenly as it began—yet the ending brought its own strange relief for both of us, a quiet promise that fate, for all its cruelty, might yet return us to each other in time.
+And so my fragile, constrained romance with Liam ended as suddenly as it had begun—yet the ending brought its own strange relief, a quiet promise that fate, for all its cruelty, might yet return me to Jack, to the love I had never stopped feeling.

 Žádné komentáře: